 Last Words

-A few of us end up with unusual gifts; it really should be more of us, but so it is.
+A few of us end up with unusual gifts; it really should be more of us, but things are what they are.
 The gifted (in my opinion) are obligated to use their abilities, in one way or another, to improve human life.
 What the rest of us may not do, is oppose and abuse them.

 Unfortunately for us all, the new world Ross was building made the US government look ridiculous.
 Soon enough they locked him in a cage and intend on keeping him there for the rest of his life.